My Dark Vanessa by Kate Elizabeth Russell

 I read this book in 24 hours.

-Not to brag — just to highlight how consuming it is.
+Not to brag — just to show how completely consuming it is.

 Books about abuse hit differently every time.

-Sometimes, they follow a familiar arc: the abuser is exposed, justice is served, a parent or friend swoops in like a last-minute lifeline.
-Cue the resolution.
-Closure.
-A sense of safety restored.
+Sometimes they follow a familiar arc: the abuser is exposed, justice arrives, a parent or friend swoops in like a last-minute lifeline and the illusion of safety restored.

 But not in My Dark Vanessa.

-It’s not your fault.
+It’s not your fault sweet girl.
 It was never your fault.

 They agreed.